A Crafting Technique Resembling a Camera Lens

 Iris folding is done by arranging and layering strips of paper or fabric in a spiraled pattern that resembles the iris of a camera lens–that's how this craft got its name.
 You can use this craft technique to create cards and embellishments for scrapbook pages, or the finished project could simply be framed and hung.

-While the finished product looks complicated, iris folding is actually pretty easy and even a little addicting.
+While the finished product looks complicated, iris folding is pretty easy and even a little addicting.
 The most confusing part is following the numbered patterns typically used, so we created color-coded iris folding patterns for you to follow instead.
-Once you understand the basics of iris folding, you can create your own patterns and easily follow any numbered patterns you find.
+Once you understand the basics of iris folding, you can create your patterns and easily follow any numbered patterns you find.

 Gather Your Supplies